marcusprds/nexhaul-logistics/README.md

 # NexHaul Logistics

 A responsive static website for **NexHaul Logistics**, a fictional freight and logistics portfolio concept.
-It can be deployed directly to GitHub Pages without a build step.

 ## Project structure